 3. Olympic Games

 The Black Stars qualified for five straight Olympic Games Football Tournaments when the tournament was still a full senior national team competition.

 The Black Stars have qualified for three FIFA World Cup tournaments; 2006, 2010 and 2014.
 In 2006, Ghana was the only African side to advance to the second round of the FIFA World Cup in Germany and was the sixth nation in a row from Africa to progress beyond the group stages of the World Cup.

-The Black Stars had the youngest team in the FIFA World Cup 2006 with an average age of 23 years, 352 days, and were commended for their improving performance.
-That same year, FIFA ranked Ghana 13th out of the 32 countries who competed in the tournament.
+The Black Stars had the youngest team in the 2016 FIFA World Cup with an average age of 23 years, 352 days.
+That same year, FIFA ranked Ghana 13th out of the 32 countries that competed in the tournament.